kpow/kpow-next-static/posts/benjamin-moore-dbwm.md

 title: 'Benjamin Moore - DBWM'
 author: 'kpow'
 date: '2020-04-27'
-hero_image: '../static/ng.png'
+hero_image: '../static/dbwm.png'
-thumb_image: '../static/ng.png'
+thumb_image: '../static/dbwm-thumb.png'
 hero_color: '#040909'
-excerpt: 'Responsible for a portion of this fun project that implemented a campaign site where users took a quiz that resulted in generating a room of their dreams. '
+excerpt: 'A campaign site where users took a quiz that resulted in generating a room of their dreams. '

 ---